On Representing Resilience Requirements of Microservice Architecture Systems: Microservice Resilience

 Each service in an MSA System has one or several \textbf{performance attributes} (e.g. response time, throughput) to evaluate service performance.
 Performance Attributes of a service are decided by type of the service.
 For example, availability and success rate are common performance attributes of transactional services, while video stream services are usually benchmarked by throughputs.
-Selection of performance attributes is discussed in detail in our proposed resilience requirement process framework in Section \ref{sec:elicitation}.

 \textbf{Service performance} is metric of a service's performance attribute in a certain time period.
 Service performance can be represented by function $P(S,A,t)$, where $S$ is the service, $A$ is the performance attribute, and $t$ is the timestamp.